mironsuarez/mironsuarez.github.io/essays/UI-framework-reflection.md

 - **Prototype faster.** Spinning up an idea with cards, badges, and navbars takes minutes, so stakeholders can react to something tangible.
 - **Design with constraints.** The grid and spacing utilities force me to think in consistent units, which produces cleaner visuals.
 - **Customize responsibly.** Variables and custom Sass let me inject brand colors or typography without fighting the framework.
-- **Accessibility matters.** Bootstrap’s components smake it simple and stright foward to use.
+- **Accessibility matters.** Bootstrap's components make it simple and straightforward to use.

 Here are two very different pages built on Bootstrap, proof that a framework doesn’t have to make everything look the same: